Antagonist: "The Cabal"

 She is an accomplished operative and easily escaped at least two traps set for her by M and Sam.
 She climbs pipes and walls like a cat burglar and loves to disarm opponents like M with her ever ready, arrogant and flirty banter.
 Very innovatively, she surmised where M would be going to try and extract data from her computer disk and put up construction tape to unobtrusively re-route foot traffic through a single point which she could watch -- and found M. Even though she nearly was able to kill M with a Japanese Tanto knife at their drop point, M still was able to knock her out and put her in his trunk.
 (49)

 She proved a highly skilled operative against interrogation and willing to smash her own head against metal to make her points.
 It took Jesse playing an easily dominatable stooge to get her to eventually attempt to bribe him into letting her go.
-Once she had given them her account numbers, they faked that it had been zeroed out by the people who had hired her and she decided to tell all in order to extract revenge.
+Once she had given Jesse her account numbers for payment, they faked that it had been zeroed out by the people who had hired her and she decided to tell all in order to extract revenge.
 She claimed that she had been hired as a 'cleaner' to kill four operatives who had failed in their attempt to break into a safe deposit box 'on the fourth of last month.'
 Sam turned her over to the FBI who had several warrants on her.
 (50)

 Current location: Federal custody

-Seen in episodes: 48,49,50
+Seen in episodes: 48, 49, 50

 Mark Sweeny (Philip J. Martin)